Last Updated on

 I know I’ve been there.
 It happens to the best of us.

 Without the right tools, getting from Point A to Point B can be a maddening task.
-Over the years, I’ve learned the hard way that cutting corners and attempting to write a blog post without creating an outline is like hiking into the wilderness without a map — it is just never a good idea.
+Over the years, I’ve learned the hard way that attempting to write a blog post without an outline is like hiking into the wilderness without a map — it is just never a good idea.

 Outlines are immensely important to the blog post and content creation process.
 Let me share with you the exact process I follow when creating an effective outline for blog posts: